nlicalzi/launch_school/rb120_object_oriented_programming/assessment_prep/study_guide.md

     puts GoodDog.total_number_of_dogs # => 2
     ```

-  *

 * **Constants**

-  * Variables that remain unchanged, often in the context of class creation.
+  * Variables that will remain unchanged, often in the context of class creation.

+  * Constants are defined by using UPPERCASE letters for the variable name and come at the top of the class definition.

   * ```Ruby
     class GoodDog